No products in the cart.

 When shopping for CBD oil, look for a product that contains no other ingredients besides CBD.
 Otherwise, you’re buying a watered-down version of CBD, which may contain carrier oils, added scents, and other forms of dilution.
 CBD oil is an industry where consumers can expect to get what they pay for.
 Lower-priced CBD products are likely to be of lower quality, or contain synthetics or isolates, or have added ingredients.

-The extraction methods used to create CBD oil impact the quality and purity of the finished product, as well as the overall impact on the environment.
+The extraction methods used to create CBD oil impacts the quality and purity of the finished product, as well as the overall impact on the environment.
 For the cleanest, greenest, most pure CBD oil, look for manufacturers that use CO2 extraction methods.
 CO2 is short for carbon dioxide, the same invisible substance that exists in each exhaled breath.

-CO2 has a variety of uses, including the decaffeination of green coffee beans and carbonation of fizzy drinks.
+CO2 has a variety of uses, including the decaffeination of green coffee beans and the carbonation of fizzy drinks.
 CO2 extraction is a safe and environmentally-friendly process as it leaves no harmful toxins or metals in the product or the environment.
-Plus, the high-pressure, low-temperature CO2 extraction process ensures that a wide range of cannabinoids remain intact in the finished CBD oil.
+Plus, the high-pressure, low-temperature CO2 extraction process ensures that a wide range of cannabinoids remains intact in the finished CBD oil.

 Look for companies that perform outside lab testing to ensure quality, which provides evidence their CBD is organically grown, and that the product is free from toxins such as heavy metals, pesticides, fungicides, etc. Lab reports would also verify the amount of THC in CBD oil, to ensure it’s below the federal limit of 0.3 percent THC.
 Reputable companies should be more than willing to share their lab-verified results with potential consumers, so buyer beware if you can’t readily access this info.

 Are you considering trying CBD oil to discover its benefits first-hand?
-Click here to learn more about the full-spectrum pure CBD oil from NuLeaf Naturals.
+Click here to learn more about the full spectrum pure CBD oil from NuLeaf Naturals.